-This year we are supporting the peace and justice work done through the Austin Region of Justice for Our Neighbors (ARJFON).
+The remaining half of our offering will go to support the peace and justice work of Austin Region of Justice for Our Neighbors (ARJFON).
 Justice for Our Neighbors is a United Methodist-affiliated immigration ministry that provides free or low-cost legal advice and services.

 Each year, Justice for Our Neighbors (JFON) offers hope and transforms the lives of thousands of low-income immigrants from around the world.
 In two years of operation ARJFON has literally helped families from all over the world, and has a special emphasis on representation of undocumented minors.
 Brooks Schuelke, one of the founders of ARJFON, FUMC member and current ARJFON Board member, writes, “One of the reasons I like JFON is that it fundamentally changes clients’ lives.
 When we’re able to help, it is not short-term help — it is life-long help.
 Women and children escape abusive situations; clients become employable and can become self-sustaining; clients can get the education that they wanted.
 These are life-changing results that occur because of the hospitality and good news offered by the United Methodist Church.”

-Monetary donations ARJFON may be left at our communion rail or sent to or brought by the church office during the month of June.
+Monetary donations for Peace with Justice may be left at our communion rail or sent to or brought by the church office during the month of June.